fanonwue/go-short-link/docs/admin.md

 (configuration)=
 ## Configuration

 The software can be configured using environment variables.
+Applying these variables differs depending on your platform and your chosen distribution (e.g., using Docker).
+For example, on Linux, you can use the `export` command to set environment variables.
+On Windows, you can use the `set` command.

+On startup, the application will check for the presence of a `.env` file in the current working directory.
+If it is present, the application will load the variables from that file, overriding any traditional environment variables.
+This is an alternative way to configure the application

 Please refer to the [](#required-configuration-table) table for a list of required variables you should set.

 (required-configuration-table)=
 :::{table} Common configuration variables